Pancia/cs112-lisp-js/README.md

 ## Scrum Board
 To Do:
 * Create `LispVal` constructors for class/object stuff
+* Array indexing (helper fn similar to get in clj)
 * Parse new syntax
   * Parse defclass, constructor, and name
   * Parse static declarations